BGI-Qingdao/SLR-superscaffolder/README.md

 ### <a name=minhash>MinHash</a>

-Calculating Jaccard similarities for N*N bins is compute-intensive for large genome ( > 1GB).
+Calculating Jaccard similarities for N*N bins is compute-intensive for large genome (> 1GB).

-To reduce the running time, use can open the minhash strategy( random sample barcodes ) by set SAMPLING_RATIO=n (0.1<n<1.0).
+To reduce the running time, user can open the minhash strategy( random sample barcodes ) by set SAMPLING_RATIO=n (0.1<n<1.0).

 Notice: based on our benchmark, the minhash strategy can dramaticly ( faster than linear ) reduce the running-time for large genome but will sightly reduce the quality of final results.